ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - a - React - State hook and events.md

 Note: work on the App component (do not create other components)

 Iteration 1:
-- implement functionality to increase counter
+- In App.jsx, implement functionality to increase counter

 Iteration 2:
 - add a second button to decrease counter